guabu/nextjs-auth0/README.md

 The `APP_BASE_URL` is the URL that your application is running on.
 When developing locally, this is most commonly `http://localhost:3000`.

 > [!IMPORTANT]
-> You will need to register the follwing URLs in your Auth0 client via the [Auth0 Dashboard](https://manage.auth0.com):
+> You will need to register the follwing URLs in your Auth0 Application via the [Auth0 Dashboard](https://manage.auth0.com):
 > * Add `http://localhost:3000/auth/callback` to the list of **Allowed Callback URLs**
 > * Add `http://localhost:3000/auth/logout` to the list of **Allowed Logout URLs**